Patrick Mahomes remains undefeated in September with dominant performance vs. Ravens

 Mahomes had proven to be a winning machine in the first month of the season since he became the Chiefs’ full-time starter.

-He moved to 10-0 on the season.
+He moved to 10-0 in September throughout his career.
 He came into the final game of the month with 2,919 passing yards and 28 touchdown passes and will finish with 3,304 passing yards and 32 touchdowns.

 CLICK HERE FOR MORE NFL COVERAGE ON FOXNEWS.COM